 - In Session — List of the state legislatures that are currently in session or only on a temporary (as compared to an extended) recess.

-- The right of access to personal information collected — The right for a consumer to access from a business/data controller the information collected or categories of information collected about the consumer; right may only exist if a business sells information to a third party.
+- The right of access to personal information collected or shared – The right for a consumer to access from a business/data controller the information or categories of information collected about a consumer, the information or categories of information shared with third parties, or the specific third parties or categories of third parties to which the information was shared; or, some combination of similar information.

 - The right to rectification — The right for a consumer to request that incorrect or outdated personal information be corrected but not deleted.